bcit-ci/CodeIgniter/user_guide_src/source/installation/upgrade_200.rst

 replace stale encrypted data with fresh in your applications, either on the fly or en masse.

-Please read :doc:`how to use this method <../libraries/encrypt>` in the Encrypt library documentation.
+Please read how to use this in the Encrypt library documentation.

 Step 5: Remove loading calls for the compatibility helper.
 ==========================================================